philterd/phileas/README.md

 ```

-### Finding and Redacting Sensitive Information in Text
+### Finding and Manipulating Sensitive Information in Text

 Create a `FilterService`, using a `PhileasConfiguration`, and call `filter()` on the service: